Synchronising primitive groups of diagonal type exist: Background

 \subsection{Synchronising, separating, spreading}

 A transformation semigroup on a set $\Omega$ is called \emph{synchronising} if it contains a constant map (that is, a map $f$ and $\beta\in \Omega$ such that $\alpha^f=\beta$ for all $\alpha\in\Omega$).
 A finite permutation group $G$ acting on a set $\Omega$ is \emph{synchronising} if for any non-bijective transformation $f$, the transformation semigroup $\langle G,f\rangle$ is synchronising.
-Alternatively, each of the following conditions is equivalent to $G$ being non-synchronising: \begin{enumerate} \item There is a nontrivial $G$-invariant graph $\Gamma$ having its clique number $\omega(\Gamma)$ equal to its chromatic number of $\Gamma$ (see \cite[Corollary 4.5]{survey}). \item There is a partitition $\mathcal{P}$ of $\Omega$ with transversal $B$ such that $B$ is a transversal of $\mathcal{P}^g$ for all $g\in G$ (see \cite[Theorem 3.8]{survey}). \end{enumerate}
+Alternatively, each of the following conditions is equivalent to $G$ being non-synchronising: \begin{enumerate} \item There is a nontrivial $G$-invariant graph $\Gamma$ with clique number $\omega(\Gamma)$ equal to its chromatic number (see \cite[Corollary 4.5]{survey}). \item There is a nontrivial partition $\mathcal{P}$ of $\Omega$ with transversal $B$ such that $B$ is a transversal of $\mathcal{P}^g$ for all $g\in G$ (see \cite[Theorem 3.8]{survey}). \end{enumerate}

 We need some notation for both sets and multisets that will be used throughout the paper.
 Suppose that $A$ is a set or multiset whose elements belong to $\Omega$.
 Then the \emph{characteristic vector} $\chi_A$ of $A$ is the vector indexed by $\Omega$ where $(\chi_A)_\alpha$ is the multiplicity of $\alpha$ in $A$.
 The cardinality of $A$ is denoted either $|A|$ or $|\chi_A|$.